Small Area Estimation with Spatially Varying Natural Exponential Families: Small area models with spatially varying natural exponential families

-However, if $m$ is not sufficiently large, $R_{2i}$ is not necessarily negligible, and the naive estimator could underestimate the true MSE.
+since $\mut_i=\E[\mu_i|y_i]$.
+The first term corresponds to MSE of the conditional mean $\mut_i$ given the unknown parameters, thereby we can evaluate $R_{1i}(\bphi(\u_i))$ in the same way as Ghosh and Maiti (2004).
+Then, it follows that

+On the other hand, based on the theory of local likelihood (Tibshirani and Hastie, 1987), the estimator $\bphih(\u_i)$ would converge to the true $\bphi(\u_i)$ as $m\to\infty$.
+Hence, the difference between $\muh_i$ and $\mut_i$ gets negligible as $m\to\infty$, so that the second term $R_{2i}(\bphi(\u_i))$ is expected to vanish as $m\to\infty$.
+Hence, we may define $\widehat{\text{MSE}}_i^N=R_{1i}(\bphih(\u_i))$ as the naive (primitive) estimator of the MSE, which would be consistent under $m\to\infty$.
+Although we do not give its rigorous proof, this property will be investigated in simulation studies given in Section \ref{sec:sim-MSE}.
+It is known that, if $m$ is not large, $R_{2i}$ is not necessarily negligible, and the naive estimator could underestimate the true MSE.
 Moreover, the plug-in estimator $R_{1i}(\bphih(\u_i))$ is known to have a considerable bias.
+Therefore, the use of bias-corrected estimator of MSE is a standard approach in the context of small area estimation.

-To estimate the MSE more accurately than the naive MSE estimator (\ref{nMSE}), we use the hybrid bootstrap approach used in Butar and Lahiri (2003).
-Let $\{y_1^s,\ldots,y_m^s\}$ be the parametric bootstrap samples generated from the model (\ref{spmodel}) with $\bphi(\u_i)=\bphih(\u_i)$, and define $\bphih^s(\u_i)$ as the estimator computed from the bootstrap samples.
-Then the hybrid bootstrap MSE estimator is given by
+To construct a bias-corrected MSE estimator, we adopt the hybrid bootstrap approach employed by Butar and Lahiri (2003).
+Let $\{y_1^b,\ldots,y_m^b\}$ be the parametric bootstrap samples generated from model (\ref{spmodel}) with $\bphi(\u_i)=\bphih(\u_i)$, and define $\bphih^b(\u_i)$ as the estimator computed from the bootstrap samples.
+Then, the hybrid bootstrap MSE estimator is given by

 Note that the last term corresponds to the estimator of $R_{2i}$, and first two terms correspond to a bias-corrected estimator of $R_{1i}$.
-Here we used an additive form for bias correction in estimating $R_{1i}$, other several forms have been proposed, see Hall and Maiti (2006).
+Here, we use an additive form for bias correction while estimating $R_{1i}$, although several other forms have been proposed (e.g. Hall and Maiti, 2006).